aralroca/next-translate/README.md

 ## 8. Use HTML inside the translation

-You can define HTML inside the translation in this way:
+You can define HTML inside the translation this way:

 ```json
 {